ykcelebrations/ykcelebrations.github.io/00_usefulinfo.md

 ### Updated public transport info
 The price for a single ride on public transport currently is TRY40 if you pay directly by credit/debit card.
-You can get better fares with the Istanbulcard, which also goves you discounts on connecting travel.
+You can get better fares with the Istanbulcard, which also gives you discounts on connecting travel.
 You get the best fares if you register your Istanbulcard to your name/ID: [Register](https://kisisellestirme.istanbulkart.istanbul/)

 ### Cash